What Is Cavity Wall Tie Failure?

 The very first step to take when it comes to fixing a broken cavity wall tie is to arrange a proper cavity wall tie survey.
 This is going to highlight the extent of your problem, and what exactly should be done to remedy the issue before it can get any worse.

 You can read more about the exact process here but following a survey, the usual route is to have cavity wall tie replacement carried out by a qualified professional.
 The technician will be entirely capable of installing new stainless steel wall ties, in line with current building regulations, will be much more capable of the crucial structural task they have to perform within your property.

 Think you could benefit from having a professional assess your property for signs of cavity wall failure?
-Call 0800 288 8660 or visit our contact page to get in touch with us today, our team of experts are on hand to make sure that your property is seen to swiftly, with concise results that lead to a comprehensive structural solution.
+Call 0800 288 8660 or visit our contact page to get in touch with us today, our team of experts are on hand in England, Scotland, and Wales to make sure that your property is seen to swiftly, with concise results that lead to a comprehensive structural solution.